Mitchy1993/dndcloud/content/Worlds/1. The Forgotten Realms/Factions/Guild of Apothecaries & Physicians.md

 It also keeps in stock some of the rarest ingredients needed to make these medicines, dealing with far-faring sea captains, traveling merchants, and caravan leaders to gain these from the far reaches of the Realms.
 Medical aid in Waterdeep is expensive;

-Yes, you’re correct. **Resurrection** is a 7th-level spell in Dungeons & Dragons.
-My previous table mistakenly listed it as a 5th-level spell.
-Let’s adjust the cost to reflect its proper spell level:

 # Billing Standards for the Guild of Apothecaries & Physicians

 | **Service**                                   | **Estimated Real-World Cost (USD)** | **Cost in Gold (gp)** |